Orangutans, you swingers. Now there's a Tinder for you

 Apps for Apes, a program from Orangutan Outreach that gives the animals an iPad for mental stimulation.

-Apenheul says it's working on orangutan-proofing a screen so it can continue matchmaking on Samoja's behalf.
+Apenheul says it's working on orangutan-proofing a screen so it can continue matchmaking on Samboja's behalf.

 Tech Enabled: CNET chronicles tech's role in providing new kinds of accessibility.